zero-meta/EasyClangComplete/README.md

 - `std_flag`:
     + sets the standard flag that will be used for compilation.
 Defaults to `std=c++11`
 - `triggers`:
-    + have you ever been annoyed by typing `3 > 2` only to find yourself waiting for completions after `>`.
+    + have you ever been annoyed by typing `3 > 2` only to find yourself waiting for completions after `>`?
 What about writing `case CONST:`?
 If you know what I am talking about you will understand how important this is.
     + defaults are `".", "::", "->"`.
-The autocompletions will not trigger on `>` or `:`.
-They will also not trigger while typing a number like `3.14`.
+The autocompletion does not trigger on `>` or `:`.
+It also ignores float numbers like `3.14`.

 Please see the default settings file in the repo for more settings descriptions.
 Every setting in [settings file](EasyClangComplete.sublime-settings) should have an understandable comment.
 Should they not be clear - create an issue.